Devang2553/frontend/README.md

-just replace the ip address of your pc to the axiosinstance.ts. where i dropp an comment.
+just replace the ip address of your pc to the axiosinstance.ts. where i drop an comment.